 - A risk assessment is carried out prior to any off site activity to ensure everyone’s health & safety will not be compromised.
 In the very unlikely event that it is considered unsafe for a child to take part in an activity, then alternative activities which will cover the same curriculum areas will be provided in school.

 How accessible is the school environment?

-The school site is wheelchair accessible with a disabled toilet large enough to accommodate changing.
+- The school site is wheelchair accessible with an accessible toilet large enough to accommodate changing.